 Clerk Go SDK

-The Clerk Go SDK(opens in a new tab) is a wrapper over the Clerk Backend API(opens in a new tab).
+The Clerk Go SDK is built on top of the Clerk Backend API.

 Installation